ShadeLab/Centralia_16S_analysis/MockCommunityAnalysis_09Nov15/MockCommunity_ComputingNotes.md

   raise ApplicationError(exception_msg + stderr_msg)
 cogent.app.util.ApplicationError: Training output file "/tmp/RdpTrainer_GBBHTo/bergeyTrainingTree.xml" not found.
 This may happen if an error occurred during the RDP training process.
 More details may be available in the standard error, printed below.
 ```
+### 12 January 2016
+* Contributions from Sang-Hoon Lee
+* Compare the Silva Alignment to the GreeneGenes 97 Alignment for pynast in QIIME.
+The Silva Alignment is supposed to be more accurate than the greengenes alignment, (but potentially less complete.)
+* the gg alignment has no failures, the silva alignment has 22
+* We BLASTed the very first alignment failure included low identity (~70%) to two divergent lineages: Candidatus Odyssella thessalonicensis L13 HMO_scaffold00002 (WGS), and Azospirillum lipoferum 4B plasmid AZO_p1 complete genome; this suggests that these are missed chimeras and should be removed.
+BLAST against the gg database via web browser confirms this.
+Let's spot check a few more...
+* What are the assignments given with RDP Classifier?
+We used the RDP classifier and found that 16/22 failed-to-align sequences are archaea, but that they are assigned with high confidence at the family/genus level.
+The remaining failures are Gammaproteobacteria belonging to the obligate endosymbiont Candidatus Carsonella family - some of these have low confidence (22, 54%).
+These Carsonella sequences may be appropriate to remove, but now I am unsure about the rest.
+* Jim Cole suggested: " Sequences that fail our aligner are usually either not 16S, are grossly aberrant, or chimeras.
+Our Classifier isn't really great at detecting novelty.
+I'd suggest running these through SequenceMatch and see how distant they are from any knows." - so, we will take his advice and align them with the RDP aligner and also check SequenceMatch to get an idea about divergence.
+* How abundant are these in the dataset?